seven-lynx/HoundMind/README.md

 ✅ Microphone Test – Captures audio input from the default microphone. ✅ Background Noise Adjustment – Reduces interference for better speech recognition. ✅ Speech-to-Text Conversion – Uses recognize_google() to process spoken words. ✅ Error Handling – Detects issues like unclear speech or recognition service failures. ✅ Audio Recording – Saves the captured voice input as mic_test.wav for playback. ✅ Standalone Execution – Runs automatically when executed (if __name__ == "__main__").

+How It Works:

+1️⃣ Captures speech using the microphone.
+2️⃣ Processes and converts speech to text using Google’s recognition service.
+3️⃣ Displays recognized text or reports errors if speech isn't clear.
+4️⃣ Saves the recorded audio for later review.
+5️⃣ Ensures proper execution when run as a standalone script.

 🐶 Patrol

 This script enables Autonomous Exploration Mode for PiDog, allowing it to navigate, detect obstacles, and react dynamically while occasionally performing idle animations.